 When one looks at a syndrome with this ‘Whole’ perspective, things are both more complicated, and more understandable and treatable.
 Thus, with fibromyalgia, we assume that there are a variety of antecedents, mediators, and triggers, which in combination can produce a syndrome we call ‘fibromyalgia’.

-The Whole Psychiatry understanding of fibromyalgia assumes that while there may be psychological antecedents, triggers, or mediators of fibromyalgia, and its closely associated CFS, is NOT primarily a psychological condition.
+The The Center for Whole Psychiatry + Brain Recovery understanding of fibromyalgia assumes that while there may be psychological antecedents, triggers, or mediators of fibromyalgia, and its closely associated CFS, is NOT primarily a psychological condition.
 While psychological treatments may be helpful (e.g., cognitive behavioral therapy), and medication may be useful in some circumstances, these approaches do not get to the roots of the problem.
 So, while they are usually a secondary part of the picture and the treatment, the main focus of evaluation and recovery-treatment is geared toward identifying the physiological antecedents, triggers, and mediators, which are modifiable.
 Using this approach most people with fibromyalgia can recover fully or significantly.